mittwald/harbor-operator/examples/README.md

     scheduleType: "Hourly"
 ```

-The `None`-value of the schedule type effectively deactivates the garbage collection.
+A `None`-value of the schedule type effectively deactivates the garbage collection.

 ### InstanceChartRepos
 An `InstanceChartRepo` object references the actual chart repository to be installed.

-By utilizing a custom [helm client](https://github.com/mittwald/go-helm-client), the accompanying controller automatically adds/updates the specified chart in it's local cache (similarly to `helm repo add`).
+By utilizing a custom [helm client](https://github.com/mittwald/go-helm-client),
+the accompanying controller automatically adds/updates the specified chart in its local cache (similarly to `helm repo add`).

 An example `InstanceChartRepo`, using the official [goharbor/harbor-helm](https://github.com/goharbor/harbor-helm) chart might look like this: